lldre/conti_blog/README.md

 Sadly I was unable to find a way to extract the names for each pointer automatically. `x64dbg` does have this knowledge when you look in the debugger, but no API to access the information.
 Maybe `MrExodia` can shed a light on how you could achieve looking up symbolnames for pointers from a script.
 For now we can quickly sort and weed out each unique entry using your favorite tool.
 From there we can manually lookup the symbolname for each pointer in the debugger.

-The results for this particular version of the binary can be found in **Appendix B** [TODO: insert hotlink].
+The results for this particular version of the binary can be found in [Appendix B](#appendix_b).
 Here's a little script you can use to lookup said hashes and insert the corresponding name back into IDA:

 ```python
 import idc